wm-ax/family/needs-schedule.md

   * 7,8,9,11 June
   * 2 July

-We can be flexible about duration and start times of these sessions, but they should include the range 10am-6pm.
+We can be flexible about duration and start times of these sessions, but in general they may need to include the range 10am-4pm.

-## Early July through late August
+## Early July through 25 August

 Except for occasional holidays, from July 5 through August 25 we are looking for:
   * on weekdays M,T,Th,F